1033261684/Polyp-segmentation/README.md

 This package contains the source code which is associated with the following paper:

-Li Yang, Junjie Li4, Jiarui Quan, Yanyu Liu3*and Dongming Zhou, "Polyp segmentation via feature-decoupling attention network", submitted to Soft Computing, 2024. (under review, first round)
+Li Yang, Junjie Li, Jiarui Quan, Yanyu Liu3*and Dongming Zhou, "Polyp segmentation via feature-decoupling attention network", submitted to Soft Computing, 2024. (under review, first round)

 Edited by Yanyu Liu.